Sylvando: Appearances

-Other appearances

-Sylvando, known by his original Japanese name Silvia and voiced by Masaya Onosaka, is a playable character in the 2017 video game Itadaki Street Dragon Quest & Final Fantasy 30th Anniversary.
+Outside of Dragon Quest titles, Sylvando, known by his original Japanese name Silvia and voiced by Masaya Onosaka, is a playable character in the 2017 video game Itadaki Street Dragon Quest & Final Fantasy 30th Anniversary.

-Promotion and merchandise
+Promotion and reception

 An action figure of Sylvando is bundled as a set along with an action figure of Rab, another companion character from Dragon Quest XI, as well as accessories like Sylvando's sword, flute, and a liquid metal slime.
 Part of the BRING ARTS action figure line, the figures include display sets and were released in November 2019.

-Reception

 Sylvando has been well received by players.
 In January 2020, Famitsu published the results of their overseas poll for Dragon Quest XI S, which revealed Sylvando as the most popular Dragon Quest XI character for international audiences.
 Critics similarly approve of Sylvando, with some considering the character to be one of the best features in the game.
 Alistair Wong from Siliconera opined that Sylvando's popularity with fans is derived from his flamboyant personality which hides a knight's honor, as well as his positivity and desire to make everyone smile.
 Andy Moore from Paste Magazine summarized him as "witty, brave, and full of joy".
 Vladimir Olivares from CBR called Sylvando one of the very best companion characters in JRPG's, as his "charming personality, boundless enthusiasm, and undying support" for the Luminary's cause made him very endearing.

 Chris Shive from Hardcore Gamer was highly appreciative of the character, and suggested that "he is possibly the greatest video game character since Battleborn's Montana".
 Shive observed that Sylvando quickly proves himself as a character who is initially presented as one with unclear motives to one of the nicest and most entertaining characters in the game, and that his "charismatic flamboyancy" is infectious regardless of the gravity of the situation.
 Shive also praised the moment of Sylvando's reconciliation with his father for its resonance, alluding to real life situations where many people who deviate from their family's expectations do not experience the same happy outcome as Sylvando and his father.
 Jenni Lada from Siliconera described him as an incredibly honorable and virtuous character who does not waver in his beliefs, and that even if he had abandoned the path to knighthood, not only does he retain a spirit of chivalry just like his father, but he also possesses the strength to forge his own path of chivalry by remaining dedicated to his ideals in the face of adversity.